samitf/samitf/README.md

 - 👋 Hi, I’m Samit
 - 👀 I’m interested in Frontend Web Developing
 - 🌱 I’m currently learning MERN Stack
 - 📫 How to reach me ?
-You can dm me on Insta @samitf_
+You can mail me at samitfernandes019@gmail.com Or You can dm me on Insta @samitf_

 <!---